 - You’ve heard others say how well it works

-These are all perfectly valid reasons to be researching natural teeth whitening and I’ll address them all throughout this article.
+These are all perfectly valid reasons to be researching natural teeth whitening or how to whiten teeth at home and I’ll address them all throughout this article.

 If this is your first endeavour into teeth whitening, I recommend checking out our teeth whitening hub page, which should answer any questions you have, and in particular see our post on the best teeth whitening methods.